 What is pregnancy depression?

-A shocking fact is that 50% of those women who experience depression symptoms will experience major depression.
+About 50% of women who experience depression symptoms will experience major depression.
 Depression is hard to handle at any point during life, and being pregnant makes it even harder.
 However, being pregnant is a major reason that you should definitely handle the depression, more so than you would at any other point in life.
 The following information will help you determine the difference between a simple pregnancy induced hormonal imbalance, and a more serious depression issue so that you will know what you are up against.

 Pregnancy depression is the same as any other depression in terms of being a mood disorder and chemical imbalance.
 The only difference is that the depression occurs during, or is brought on by the hormones of the pregnancy itself.

 If you are experiencing any of the following symptoms for periods lasting two weeks or longer, you may be experiencing pregnancy depression and should talk with your doctor.